 There are too many variables and lender policy to navigate to suggest a one size fits all!
 In addition to this, until a lender assesses an application, there is no guarantee finance will be offered.

 Method 1: The rule of 5 (or income ratio)

 This method is simple and not complex however is a very rough guide.
 You simply add up all your income (i.e. rental income, salary, both applicants) and multiple that by 5.
 This will provide a very rough indication!

 Why is this a rough indication?
-An applicant who has little expenses, no liabilities or commitments may be able to borrow at a higher income ratio (i.e. 6.5 times income).
-On the flip side of that example, if an applicant has high expenses and large liabilities the ratio of 5 times income may not apply at all.
+An applicant who has little expenses, no liabilities (credit cards, car loans, etc.) or commitments may be able to borrow at a higher income ratio (i.e. 6.5 times income).
+On the flip side of that example, if an applicant has high expenses and multiple liabilities the ratio of 5 times income may not apply at all.

 Method 2: Use an online calculator